Who doesn’t love a big helping of homemade macaroni and cheese? My spouse, that’s who.

-Now don’t misunderstand, there is something to be said about the convenience of those blue boxes and I have cooked my share of them.
+Now don’t misunderstand, there is something to be said about the convenience of those blue boxes of macaroni and cheese and I have cooked my share of them.
 I have also served up the frozen and refrigerated prepackaged varieties.
 I feel no shame.

 It is swimming in cheese, enough cheese that it gets called “too cheesy” in this house and rarely gets made anymore.
 I was excited to write this post because it gave me the excuse to make it for photos.